DeutscheModelUnitedNations/munify-delegator/README.md

 This aspect is work in progress since the project is currently in its development phase.
 If you want to use the project or one of its components nonetheless, please contact us via the discussion section.

 [LICENSE.md](LICENSE.md)

+## Support us / Donations
+You can support our work by donating to our non-profit organization [Deutsche Model United Nations (DMUN) e.V.](https://dmun.de).
+Please contact our board for details on how to donate by sending an email to [vorstand@dmun.de](mailto:vorstand@dmun.de).

+All donations are tax deductible in Germany and we are happy to provide you with a donation receipt.
+The money will be used to support our development of MUNify if you don't specify a different purpose.